dotnet/docs/docs/csharp/expression-trees-summary.md

 There are some newer C# language elements that don't translate well into expression trees.
 Expression trees cannot contain `await` expressions, or `async` lambda expressions.
-Many of the features added in the C# 6 release don't appear exactly as written in expression trees.
+Many of the features added in C# 6 and later don't appear exactly as written in expression trees.
 Instead, newer features will be exposed in expressions trees in the equivalent, earlier syntax.
 This may not be as much of a limitation as you might think.
 In fact,